Mamar16/ada-template-website/volatility.md

      alt="Risk = reward?1"
      style="width:80%;max-width:1000px;display:block;margin:auto;">

-In this specific case, the Pearson correlation coefficient is high (\( r = 0.75 \)) and the associated p-value (\( p = 2.13 \times 10^{-8} \)) indicates statistical significance.
+In this specific case, the Pearson correlation coefficient is high ($r = 0.75$) and the associated p-value ($p = 2.13 \times 10^{-8}$) indicates statistical significance.
 This suggests that, over this time frame, higher volatility is associated with higher returns; however, this observation is specific to the period analyzed, and we next examine whether similar patterns hold across other time frames.

 ---